 Support can come in many forms, including access to safe and affordable housing, mental health services, job training, and financial assistance.
 It is also essential to provide a sense of community and belonging for homeless individuals, as many of them have lost their support networks.

-As an expert in social work, I have seen the positive impact that support can have on homeless individuals.
+As an expert, I have seen the positive impact that support can have on homeless individuals.
 With the right resources and guidance, they can overcome their challenges and rebuild their lives.

 Finding Help